leifriksheim/customel/README.md

 ### Template

 You probably want to render some html inside your custom element.
-The easiest way is to just return a string with some HTML like this:
+The easiest way to do this is to just return a string with some HTML:

 ```js
 const Element = {